 Lemon juice has a similar atomic composition to saliva and the hydrochloric acid of digestive juices.
-This allows lemon juice to aid in digestion by flushing out unwanted materials and toxins from the body during the digestion process.
+It helps flush out toxins during the digestion process.
 Lemon juice also relieves indigestion issues such as bloating, belching and heartburn.

-Citric acid in lemons helps maximise enzyme function in your digestive system and this stimulates the liver and helps in detoxification.
-Lemons also increase the rate the body urinates therefore toxins are flushed out at a faster rate keeping your urinary tact healthy.
+Citric acid in lemons helps maximise enzyme function in your digestive system and this stimulates the liver and helps with detoxification.
+Lemon juice is also a diuretic which means it increases the rate of urination so toxins are flushed out faster, keeping your urinary tract healthy.

-Vitamin C does wonders for skin, you can say hello to vital glowing skin and goodbye to acne, blemishes, and premature wrinkles.
-The vitamin C contained in lemon is best for rejuvenating your skin from within the body, so the issue is dealt with before it even shows.
-Other ways to use lemons in your beauty routine are included here.
+Vitamin C does wonders for skin; you can say hello to vital glowing skin and goodbye to acne, blemishes, and premature wrinkles.
+The vitamin C in lemons rejuvenates your skin from within.

-Lemons are one of the few foods that contain more negative charged ions that provide your body with more energy once in the digestive tract.
-You can leave the coffee wake up call and answer the warm lemon water energy booster instead.
-Lemons’ scent have mood enhancing properties that also help in reducing anxiety and depression.
+Lemons are made of negatively-charged ions which means that they give your body more energy once in the digestive tract.
+So you can leave the coffee wake-up call and answer the warm lemon water energy booster instead.
+The scent of lemons is also mood-enhancing, helping to reduce anxiety and depression.

-Lemons will have your mouth feeling as fresh as a waterfall, but besides fresh breath, lemons also relieves toothaches and gingivitis.
-Do not overdo the lemons here though as the citric acid can risk eroding away your teeth enamel – do not brush you teeth after drinking lemon water, drink the lemon water after brushing your teeth.
+Lemon water will leave your mouth feeling fresh.
+But besides fresh breath, lemon juice also relieve toothaches and gingivitis.
+Don’t overdo it, though, as the citric acid can erode the enamel on your teeth and don’t brush your teeth after drinking lemon water, drink the lemon water after brushing your teeth.